codemix/yii2-dockerized/README.md

 docker-compose run --rm composer update
 ```

 This will update `composer.json` and `composer.lock` respectively.
-You have to
+You can
-rebuild your base image afterwards (see below).
+also run other composer commands, of course.

-You can also run other composer commands, of course.
+**You have to rebuild your base image afterwards** (see below).

 > **Note:** As docker's composer image may not meet the PHP requirements of all
 > your packages you may have to add `--ignore-platform-reqs` to be able to